 For longer treks, check out the Bluff Wilderness Hiking Trail and the hikes of the Old St. Margaret’s Bay Road, both offer remote wilderness excursions on the Chebucto Peninsula.

-Enter below to win a copy of A Walking Guide to the Old St. Margaret’s Bay Road!
+A Walking Guide to the Old St. Margaret’s Bay Road!

 Want to read more about the region?
 A second edition of the book A Walking Guide to the Old St. Margaret’s Bay Road was released in 2017 by the Five Bridges Wilderness Heritage Trust.
 It describes points-of-interest, offers full-colour photos, maps and GPS coordinates to landmarks across this more than 200- year-old road that stretches across the Chebucto Peninsula through the wilderness and protected areas.